raoulcollenteur/gwtf/README.md

 ## What is gwtf?

-gwtf is an open-source Python package for processing, simulating, and analyzing groundwater recharge using the Water Table Fluctuation (WTF) method.
+gwtf is an open-source Python package for estimating and analyzing groundwater recharge using the Water Table Fluctuation (WTF) method.
 The package provides tools for event extraction, recharge estimation, and uncertainty analysis, all in a user-friendly and extensible framework.

 ---